KTravula is, primarily, a travel blog.

 Read, leave comments (I read them all, and I also respond, eventually), and send me your guest posts on anything of note.
 I am particular about travel because of the lack of many avenues online to read travel accounts (by Africans) that are engaging and entertaining but not aimed solely for commercial attention.
-I’m also passionate about cultural preservation and the use of technology.
+I’m also passionate about (tangible and intangible) cultural heritage preservation and the use of technology.

 In 2015, the blog was nominated for the CNN/Multichoice African Journalist Awards for this piece of travel writing about Abẹ́òkuta first published here.
 It was the first time a blogger was being nominated for the prestigious continent-wide prize.
 See?
 Travel blogging finally had its time in the spotlight.